scotws/ubuntu-nas/README.md

 helpful for other people looking to build their own NAS from scratch.

 Note that this is just the GitHub repository for the raw files.
-The documents themselves are best read at Read the Docs.
+The documents themselves are best read at Read the Docs at https://ubuntu-nas.readthedocs.io/ .
 In fact, one major goal of this text was to experiment with reStructured text, Sphinix, and Read the Docs for other projects.

 ## Liability